Journal vs Ledger Differences

 |2.
-Which is more important?||Journal is more important than ledger because if it is done wrong, ledger can’t be done right.||Ledger is dependent upon the correctness of a journal because if the journal is recorded right, the ledger will follow along.|
+Which is more important?||Journal is more critical than ledger because if it is done wrong, ledger can’t be done right.||Ledger is dependent upon the correctness of a journal because if the journal is recorded right, the ledger will follow along.|

 |3.
-Format||The format of a journal is simple and we include date, particulars, ledger folio, debit amount and credit amount.||The format of the ledger is “T” format where we use date, particulars, and amount in each side.|
+Format||The format of a journal is simple, and we include date, particulars, ledger folio, debit amount, and credit amount.||The format of the ledger is “T” format where we use to date, particulars, and amount on each side.|

 |4.
-Label||Journal is called “book of original entry”.||Ledger is called “book of second entry”.|
+Label||It is called the “book of original entry.”||It is called the “book of the second entry.”|

 |5.
-An act of recording||The act of journaling is called journalizing.||The act of ledgering is called posting.|
+An act of recording||The act of journaling is called journalizing.||The act of ledger is called posting.|

 |6.
-How is the entry recorded?||In a journal, the entry is recorded as per the date of the transaction.||In ledger, the entry is recorded account-wise.|
+How is the entry recorded?||In a journal, the entry is recorded as per the date of the transaction.||In the ledger, the entry is recorded account-wise.|

 |7.
-Narration||In a journal, the narration is must to understand the nature of entry.||In ledger, the narration is optional.|
+Narration||Narration is a must to understand the nature of the entry.||The narration is optional.|

 |8.
-Necessity of balancing||Balancing is not required in journal.||Balancing is mandatory in ledger.|
+Necessity of balancing||Balancing is not required in the journal.||Balancing is mandatory in a ledger.|

 Understanding the journal and ledger is of utter importance.
 If you can follow both well, the rest of the accounting would seem very easy to you because you would be able to connect why an account debits and what other credits.